House & Apartment

-Subsidized housing includes public housing and Section 8.
+Subsidized housing includes public housing, housing choice vouchers and project based subsidies.
 Tenants who live in subsidized housing pay rent based on their income.
-They must report any changes in income.
+They must report any changes in income, as well as additions or subtractions to the persons living in their homes.
 This might lead to changes in their rent.
 This article explains how the process works.

 When do I have to report a change in income?